 Burrowing owl.
 The burrowing owl formerly bred along the South Coast and in western Santa Barbara County, but its presence along the South Coast and western portions of Santa Barbara County is now restricted to late fall and winter transients from more interior portions of California (Lehman, 2015).
 Favored overwintering sites over the past two decades have been More Mesa and San Marcos Foothills (Lehman, 2015).
 Burrowing owls frequent extensive dry or sparse grassland and agricultural areas.
 The burrowing owl nests in burrows typically dug by fossorial mammals such as badgers and ground squirrels.
 Man-made structures, such as cement culverts and debris piles, may also be used.
 Recent sightings of wintering burrowing owls along the South Coast include Atascadero Creek near More Mesa in 2008, rocky grassland northeast of Foothill Road and Highway 154, the University of California Santa Barbara (UCSB) West Campus in 1998 and other University lands north of the Coal Oil Point Reserve in 2001.
 The latter record was of a single individual observed within a burrow in heavily disturbed area in the southern portion of the University-owned South Parcel, several hundred feet northwest of Devereux Slough in winter, 2001.
 A burrowing owl may have been observed on November 7, 2006 by Goleta staff along the railroad berm to the north of the Village at Los Carneros development site west of Los Carneros Road (City of Goleta, 2014a).
-Given the lack of recent records in the Project site vicinity, fragmented ruderal habitat subject to ongoing disturbance, and the adjacency of on-site ruderal habitat to U.S. 101 and the Union Pacific Railroad (UPRR) tracks, the burrowing owl has low potential to overwinter on or adjacent to the Project site.
+Two overwintering burrowing owlswere observed in 2019 at the UCSB North Campus Open Space (NCOS) in a block of restored habitat, approximately two miles southwest (NCOS 2020Given the lack of recent records in the Project site vicinity, fragmented ruderal habitat subject to ongoing disturbance, and the adjacency of on-site ruderal habitat to U.S. 101 and the UPRR tracks, the burrowing owl has low potential to overwinter on or adjacent to the Project site.

-As discussed above, the low potential to occur determination is applied to species that are documented, but likely to be only transient through the area during foraging or migratory movements.
-Several other raptors that do not meet the aforementioned definition as "sensitive" (but are protected when nesting pursuant to CFGC § 3503.5) were observed or have the potential to forage at the site, including the American kestrel (Falco sparverius), barn owl (Tyto alba), great horned owl (Bubo virginianus), redshouldered hawk (Buteo lineatus), red-tailed hawk (Buteo jamaicensis), and turkey vulture (Cathartes aura).
-The following discussion of raptor habitat focuses considerably on the sensitive white-tailed kite, as the local population of white-tailed kites has been well studied, it is the only Fully Protected raptor documented as foraging (only) at the Project site, and it also nests in the Goleta area (outside the Project site).
+According to the City's Environmental Thresholds and Guidelines Manual, the low potential to occur determination is applied to species that are documented, but likely to be only transient through the area during foraging or migratory movements.
+Several other raptors that do not meet the aforementioned definition as "sensitive" (but are protected when nesting pursuant to CFGC § 3503.5) were observed or have the potential to forage at the site, including the American kestrel (Falco sparverius), barn owl (Tyto alba), great horned owl (Bubo virginianus), red-shouldered hawk (Buteo lineatus), red-tailed hawk (Buteo jamaicensis), and turkey vulture (Cathartes aura).
+The following discussion of raptor habitat is applicable to raptors in general, but focuses considerably on the sensitive white-tailed kite, as the local population of white-tailed kites has been well studied, it is the only Fully Protected raptor documented as foraging (only) at the Project site, and it also nests in the Goleta area (outside the Project site).